Australia to consider extending life of largest coal power plant | Headlines

 "We accept the recommendations ...
 We will engage with Origin about the future."
 Eraring was a "profitable asset" and Origin had a strong commercial interest to defer its closure, the NSW government said in its response to the report.

 Origin shares traded ex-dividend on Tuesday and fell 2.8% in morning trade.
 The company in March agreed to a A$15.35 billion ($9.86 billion) takeover offer from a consortium led by Canada's Brookfield that is expected to close in early 2024.
-Brookfield did not immediately respond to a request for comment.
+Brookfield declined to comment.

 In a statement, Origin acknowledged the recommendations and said it would work with the state government "to find a path forward that can help navigate the economic challenges facing the plant and avert any risk to the reliability of electricity supply in the state."
 The report, commissioned in May, also recommended government improve the grid to allow more low-emissions generation and consider investing in more gas storage to support the seven gas plants expected in the state by 2024.